 The name of the Umbraco UI Section where you want your user control to be displayed (e.g. content, media, developer, settings, members or a custom section name).
 You can add your controls to more than one section by adding multiple nodes.

-The area with the name 'default' is the first dashboard shown when a user login, no matter which sections the user has access to!
+The area with the name 'default' is the first dashboard shown when a user logs in, no matter which sections the user has access to.

 In Umbraco 6, this setting defines the path to the user control you would like to be displayed on a tab.
 In Umbraco 7 this is the path to an AngularJS view.